Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/using-office-ui-fabric-react.md

     };
 ```

 Save your changes.
 All open browser instances, including the add-in, updates automatically and shows the `ButtonPrimaryExample` React component.
+Notice that the default text and button is replaced with the text and primary button defined in `ButtonPrimaryExample`.

 ### Recommended components